One minute guide: Start in Leeds

 It is a key source of impartial information, advice and guidance for all young people, wherever they are learning, and is a universal resource provided by Leeds City Council to support young people in Leeds to transition from school into work.

-How Start In Leeds supports young people
+How Start in Leeds supports young people

-With interactive e-learning activities, available for use in schools and at home, the platform aims to inspire young people about the full range of career opportunities in and around the city, helping them to improve their chances of securing high-skilled employment.
+Optimised for mobiles and tablets and available for use in schools and at home, the platform aims to inspire young people about the full range of career opportunities in and around the city, helping them to improve their chances of securing high-skilled employment.

 Information for parents, carers, professionals, teachers and advisors